A rather detailed email exchange with a reader regarding which shaping undershirt would be most practical to wear on his upcoming wedding day.

 Equmen Versus Other Slimming Undershirts

-definitely understand your logic behind wearing a shaper on your special day — that extra compression, slimming, and smoothing can boost your confidence and help your tuxedo (or suit) to drape a little better as well. you know, i’ve always thought that tuxedo shops and stores like the mens wearhouse should offer a line of shaping undershirts for this very reason — but i’ve never seen any at those stores. weird huh?
+Definitely understand your logic behind wearing a shaper on your special day — that extra compression, slimming, and smoothing can boost your confidence and help your tuxedo (or suit) to drape a little better as well.

-equmen is great brand, and they make a really good line of products. i too have been a big fan of their compression/slimming undershirts and am never disappointed with their slimming and shaping effects. you can’t go wrong with them really.
+Equmen is great brand, and they make a really good line of products.
+I have been a big fan of their compression/slimming undershirts and am never disappointed with their slimming and shaping effects.
+You can’t go wrong with them really.

-but, there are also other more “traditional” looking slimming undershirt shapers whereas they look more like standard undershirts, but they offer slimming and shaping. the two most talked about on my website are the spanx for men cotton compression & cotton comfort lines, and the various compression undershirt items from underworks. personally speaking, i’ll sport one of these tank shapers every once in a while when i’m going out if i’m wearing a more slender cut outer shirt.
+The two most talked about on my website are the Spanx for Men cotton compression & cotton comfort lines, and the various compression undershirt items from Underworks.
+Personally speaking, I’ll sport one of these tank shapers every once in a while when I’m going out if I’m wearing a more slender cut outer shirt.

 Some Additional Questions

 So it turns out i only have black and grey undershirts, which is why i thought i would ask you what to look for in a new one.

 Do the Spanx roll up at the bottom less than the Equmen? does the rolling just mean I’m in the wrong size?

 I really like tank tops, especially in compression shirts, mostly because most manufacturers have a wildly distorted body type for arms vs body size (drives me nuts looking at an Under Armour ad with short sleeves to a football players elbows, but in my medium or large, i guess not enough muscle to hold them down? they fly up into my armpits, and while I’m not roided, my arms aren’t tiny either)